 Our second readings is from the Revelation to St. John.
 John’s vision shows us that in the resurrection the new age has dawned; God dwells with us already.
 We wait for the time when the tears that cloud our vision will be wiped away.
 Then we will see the new heaven, new earth, and new Jerusalem.
 (Revelation 21.1–6)

 Today’s gospel pericope takes us back to Maundy Thursday.
 After washing the disciples’ feet, predicting his betrayal, and then revealing his betrayer, Jesus speaks of his glorification on the cross.
 This deep complicated love of Jesus, even to death on the cross, will be the distinctive mark of Jesus’ community.
 (John 13.31–35)

-The Sundays and Seasons resource offers this brief reflection on the readings.
+Sundays and Seasons offers this reflection on the week’s readings: